-The key management personnel of the Trust comprise the Trustees and the senior management team as listed on page 1.
-The total amount of employee benefits (including employer pension contributions and employer national insurance contributions) received by key management personnel for their services to the Trust was £670,826 (2019: £641,434).
+The key management personnel of the Trust comprise the Trustees and the senior management team as listed on page .
+The total amount of key management personnel employee benefits (including employer pension contributions and employer national insurance contributions) received by key management personnel for their services to the Trust was £699,244 (2020: £670,826).